Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-In the stock market, Reinforcement learning (RL) is exploited to develop trading strategies or portfolio management.
-RL is a framework of learning to make decisions by interacting with the environment, shown in Figure \ref{fig:mdp}.
-First of all, some key concepts are introduced in RL, including Markov Decision Process (MDP) \citep{puterman2014markov}, agent, environment, and reward signal.
-The RL problem can be formalized in the following way: the agent optimizes the policy through interaction with the environment.
-Specifically, the agent contains state and policy represented by $S_t$ and $\pi$ at time t.
-When the agent interacts with the environment, the environment will return a reward $r$ and renew the agent state $S_{t+1}$.
-A decision process is Markov if the next state only depends on the current state.
-MDP also can be defined in the form of the tuple: $ \mathcal{M} = \{\mathcal{S}, \mathcal{A},\mathcal{R}, \mathcal{T}, \gamma \} $ where $\mathcal{S} \in \mathbb{R}^n, \mathcal{A} \in \mathbb{R}^m$, which stand for the states and the actions respectively. $\mathcal{R}: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$ represents the reward. $\mathcal{T}: \mathcal{S} \times \mathcal{A} \rightarrow \mathcal{S}$ represents the next state, and $\gamma$ represents the discount factor, which is used to reduce the influence of the future rewards.
-Therefore, the goal of RL is to maximize the expected return by optimizing the policy by which the actor acts.
+In the stock market, RL is utilized to design trading strategies and manage portfolios.
+RL is a framework that allows for learning through interactions with the environment, as depicted in Figure \ref{fig:mdp}.
+Key concepts in RL include the Markov Decision Process (MDP) \citep{puterman2014markov}, agent, environment, and reward signal.
+The RL problem can be formulated as follows: the agent optimizes its policy through interactions with the environment.
+Specifically, the agent consists of a state and a policy represented by $S_t$ and $\pi$ at time t.
+When the agent interacts with the environment, a reward $r$ is received and the agent's state is updated to $S_{t+1}$.
+A decision process is considered Markov if the next state is solely dependent on the current state.